 I have an external numpad, but I lent that to my mom who had greater use of it than me.
 With both a regular keyboard who has a numpad cluster and with an external numpad there’s a lot of hand movement.
 I don’t like that.
 With this layer I can access the numpad whenever I want to input a lot of number without moving my hand at all.

-If this looks interesting I suggest you checking out the documentation with the advanced keycodes for QMK.
+If this looks interesting I suggest you checking out the documentation.